-In the Financial Information Return, municipalities are to account for their ownership interests in municipal electric utilities as government business enterprises, regardless of the method used to report municipal electric utilities in the annual Financial Statements.
+In the Financial Information Return, municipalities are to account for their ownership interests in municipal electric utilities and other municipal service corporations as government business enterprises, regardless of the method used to report municipal electric utilities in the annual Financial Statements.
 To provide for consistent financial reporting in the FIR, municipalities are to account for ownership using the modified equity method.
-(Please see the CPA PSA Handbook, Government Reporting Entity, paragraph PSAB 1300.35).
+(Please see the CPA PSA Handbook, Government Reporting Entity, paragraph PSAB 1300.35 and PSAB 3070 Investments in Government Business Enterprises).
 The modified equity method reports the net assets of the municipal electric utility as a one-line investment in the Financial Information Return.

-Reporting Municipal Electric Utilities & Municipal Business Corporations in the FIR
+Reporting Municipal Electric Utilities & Municipal Service Corporations in the FIR

-The annual net income (deficit) for the municipal electric utility is reported in Schedule 10 on SLC 10 6020 01 (Net Income for Business Government Enterprise for year).
-Please note, Government Business Enterprise Equity at the end of the year in SLC 10 6090 01 will equal Government Business Enterprise Equity at the beginning of the year, plus Net Income for Government Business Enterprise for the year, plus any adjustments.
-This can be expressed as: SLC 10 6090 01 = 10 6010 01 + 10 6020 01 + 10 6060 01
+The annual net income (deficit) for the municipal electric utility is reported in Schedule 10 on SLC 10 6020 01 (Net Income for Government Business Enterprise for year).

+Please note, Government Business Enterprise Equity at the end of the year in SLC 10 6090 01 will equal Government Business Enterprise Equity at the beginning of the year, plus Net Income for Government Business Enterprise for the year, plus any adjustments, less dividends paid.
+This can be expressed as: SLC 10 6090 01 = 10 6010 01 + 10 6020 01 + 10 6060 01 - 10 6065 01